SurveyMonkey expands business into paid analytic services

 Palo Alto, Calif.-based SurveyMonkey’s existing core business allows organizations to quickly set up online surveys.
 Most are free, but the company does charge fees for advanced features, such as downloading results.

-Benchmarks has been in a trial phase for several months, with customers including Hallmark Cards, Jive Software, JIVE.O and Next Day Blinds.
+Benchmark has been in a trial phase for several months, with customers including Hallmark Cards, Jive Software, and Next Day Blinds.
+(Reporting by Sarah McBride; Editing by Clarence Fernandez)